Telstar Arcade (1977) – 4NERDS Hardware Archive

 Telstar Arcade

-A gloriously strange wedge of late-1970s game design — part Pong machine, part cartridge system, part arcade fantasy — with paddles on one side, a light gun on another, and a steering wheel on the third.
+A gloriously strange wedge of late-1970s game design — part Pong machine, part cartridge-module system, part arcade fantasy — with paddles on one side, a light gun on another, and a steering wheel on the third.

 EDITORIAL INTRO